Community Infrastructure Levy 2020 (CIL)

 You will be issued with a Demand Notice from the date of commencement.
 This will state the amount of CIL to be paid, when it should be paid and how it should be paid.

 The Demand Notice will include an invoice to enable ease of payment.
 Payment procedures will be set out in the Council’s invoice(s) and we will acknowledge all payments received.
 Please note: If CIL is due, and not paid, then we can take a range of enforcement actions.

 Upon payment, providing you are not subject to any relief and clawback periods, we will remove the CIL charge from the Land Charges Register.

 Once we have received the CIL payment, the CIL charge will be removed from the Land Charges Register.

-However, if an exemption has been granted for a Residential Extension, the CIL charge will be removed from the Land Charges Register once commencement has been confirmed.
+However, if an exemption has been granted for a Residential Extension (for extensions of 100sqm or more), the CIL charge will be removed from the Land Charges Register once commencement has been confirmed.
 For other types of relief/exemption, the CIL charge will remain on the Land Charges Register for 3 or 7 years, depending on what exemption or relief has been granted, in the event a disqualifying event occurs.
 The CIL charge will be removed when the time period lapses.